Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

 ----

 * Use the pyomo ``tostr()`` function (``from pyomo.common.formatting import tostr``) to print the results of black-boxes for more meaningful printouts
-* Align input and ouptut declarations just as is recommended for optimization variable and constant declarations
+* Align input and output declarations just as is recommended for optimization variable and constant declarations
-* Delcare an input/output all on one line, no matter what the style guides say
+* Declare an input/output all on one line, no matter what the style guides say
 * This interface is really designed for subject matter experts who are not python users to have a simple, easy path to include their tools into a python based optimization architecture.
 Try to let them build their own models as a means of fostering trust in the optimization tools
 * Embrace units.
 They will save you so many times, it is well worth the minor additional overhead
-* Pyomo units work sligtly diffenrently than pint (for those with pint experience), but those differences should be hidden from the model creator for the most part
+* Pyomo units work slightly diffenrently than pint (for those with pint experience), but those differences should be hidden from the model creator for the most part
 * It is common to use this framework to call to a piece of software external to python
 * See the :doc:`advanced <./advancedruntimeconstraints>` documentation for extra tips and tricks